Numerical wave propagation aided by deep learning: The supervised deep learning setup

-where $D$ is the training data set and $|D|$ denotes the number of training examples. $D$ is either $\mathtt{D_t}(\Delta t^*)$ or $\mathtt{D_t^p}(\Delta t^*)$ defined above. {Here the summands correspond to the approximation errors in the discrete wave energy \eqref{eq:discrete_energy_norm}.} Similar strategies of using wave energy to compare wave fields for wave propagation purposes have been used successfully, for example in \cite{rocha2016acoustic}\cite{Tanushev-Engquist-Tsai}, and \cite{nguyen2020stable}.
+where $D$ is the training data set and $|D|$ denotes the number of training examples. $D$ is either $\mathtt{D_t}(\Delta t^*)$ or $\mathtt{D_t^p}(\Delta t^*)$ defined above. {However, the summands correspond to the approximation errors (the difference in the enhanced wave field and the "labeled" wave field) in the discrete wave energy semi-norm \eqref{eq:discrete_energy_norm}.} \LL{More precisely, writing we have

+where $E_h$ is defined in \eqref{eq:discrete_energy_norm}, $q_n(w)$ corresponds to the resulting wave field difference, and $p_n(w)$ the time derivative of the wave field difference. }